Spectral Ranking: Spectral Ranking 101

 Of course, this is not always possible.
-Seeley, however, considers a positive matrix without null rows and normalises its rows so that they have unit $\ell_1$ norm (e.g., you divide each entry by its row sum); his rows have always nonzero entries, so this is always possible, and Equation~\ref{eq:seeley} has a solution, because $M\mathbf 1^T=\mathbf 1^T$, so $1$ is an eigenvalue of $M$, and its left eigenvector(s) provide solutions to Equation~\ref{eq:seeley}.
-Uniqueness is a more complicated issue which Seeley does not discuss and which can be easily analysed using the well-known Perron--Frobenius theory of nonnegative matrices, which also shows that $1$ is the spectral radius, so $\bm r$ is a dominant\footnote{A \emph{dominant eigenvalue} is an eigenvalue with largest modulus (i.e., the spectral radius).
+Seeley, however, considers a nonnegative matrix without null rows and normalizes its rows so that they have unit $\ell_1$ norm (e.g., you divide each entry by its row sum); his rows have always nonzero entries, so this is always possible, and Equation~\ref{eq:seeley} has a solution, because $M\mathbf 1^T=\mathbf 1^T$, so $1$ is an eigenvalue of $M$, and its left eigenvector(s) provide solutions to Equation~\ref{eq:seeley}.
+Uniqueness is a more complicated issue which Seeley does not discuss and which can be easily analyzed using Perron--Frobenius theory, which also shows that $1$ is the spectral radius, so $\bm r$ is a dominant\footnote{A \emph{dominant eigenvalue} is an eigenvalue with largest modulus (i.e., the spectral radius).
 An eigenvector associated with the dominant eigenvalue is called a \emph{dominant eigenvector}.
-In all practical cases of spectral ranking there is just one strictly dominant eigenvalue.} eigenvector, and that there are positive solutions.\footnote{Actually, Seeley exposes the entire matter in terms of linear equations.
+In most practical cases of spectral ranking there is just one strictly dominant eigenvalue.} eigenvector, and that there are positive solutions.\footnote{Actually, Seeley exposes the entire matter in terms of linear equations.
 Matrix calculus is used only for solving a linear system by Cramer's rule.}